scikit-image/scikit-image/INSTALL.rst

 **Multiple Python installations**

 Different python installations can cause confusion.
-The default command ``python3`` you type may not be the one you expect.
+The default command ``python`` you type may not be the one you expect.
 To check which python executable you are using, use the commands:

 .. code-block:: sh

     # For Linux and MAC
+    which python
+    # or
     which python3
     # For Windows
+    where python
+    # or
     where python3

 From your python console or Jupyter notebook, you may use the python commands: